ericz99/custom-forum/README.md

 - Understand how session cookies works + how to work with cookies
 - Understand how to perform access control in front + back end development
 - Understand the difference between client side validation + server side validation
+- Understand how component lifecycle works and why I should use them

 # Technology I used to build this application